yazi-rs/yazi-rs.github.io/docs/faq.md

 See [Why is Yazi fast?](/blog/why-is-yazi-fast).

-## Why am I getting a "Permission denied" when editing files in Linux/macOS?
+## Why can't I edit text files?

-Yazi defaults to using `$EDITOR` as the default editor, which is suitable for most cases.
+Yazi defaults to using `$EDITOR` as the text editor for Linux/macOS.

-When you encounter this error, it means that `$EDITOR` is not set properly.
-You can add something like `export EDITOR=vim` to your Bash/Zsh/Fish configuration.
-Alternatively, you can change Yazi's [default edit opener](https://github.com/sxyazi/yazi/blob/main/yazi-config/preset/yazi.toml) from `$EDITOR` to vim/nvim/nano.
+If you are unable to edit files, please check your Bash/Zsh/Fish configuration file for settings like `export EDITOR=vim`.
+You can also [change Yazi's text opener](/docs/configuration/yazi#opener) from `$EDITOR` to vim/nvim/nano.

+For Windows, there is no concept of `$EDITOR`, so users need to modify the text opener as needed.

+## Why can't I open/edit/preview files on Windows?

+Have you added Git to the `PATH` as per the [Windows Requirements](/docs/installation#requirements)?

+Please make sure the `file` command is available in your terminal, you can do a `file -v` to check it.

 ## Why is my text color not distinct?